QuBenhao/LeetCode/problems/problems_1894/problem.md

 # 1894.
-Find the Student that Will Replace the Chalk
+Find the Student that Will Replace the Chalk [Rating: 1355.54]

 There are `n` students in a class numbered from `0` to `n - 1`.
 The teacher will give each student a problem starting with the student number `0`, then the student number `1`, and so on until the teacher reaches the student number `n - 1`.
 After that, the teacher will restart the process, starting with the student number `0` again.